nayara-lucia/tmdb_etl/README.md

 # Movie Dashboard Project with TMDB API

-This project involves extracting data from The Movie Database (TMDB) API using Python, processing the data, exporting it to a CSV file, and creating an interactive dashboard in Power BI.
+This project involves extracting data from The Movie Database (TMDB) API using Python, processing the data, exporting it to a CSV file, creating design with figma and an interactive dashboard in Power BI..

 ## Preview